MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-on-windows.md

 - MBS150
 - ODB150
 ms.assetid: 3f3a511c-30c6-404a-98bf-76f95c519668
-description: "Learn how to deploy OneDrive apps by using System Center Configuration Manager."
+description: "Learn how to deploy OneDrive apps by using Microsoft Endpoint Configuration Manager."
 ---

-# Deploy OneDrive apps by using System Center Configuration Manager
+# Deploy OneDrive apps by using Microsoft Endpoint Configuration Manager

-You can use System Center Configuration Manager (SCCM) to deploy the new OneDrive sync app (OneDrive.exe), as well as the mobile apps for iOS and Android.
+You can use Microsoft Endpoint Configuration Manager to deploy the new OneDrive sync app (OneDrive.exe), as well as the mobile apps for iOS and Android.
 Before you begin deploying, make sure you have reviewed the planning information and deployment options in the [OneDrive guide for enterprises](plan-onedrive-enterprise.md).

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE2CnSr]